 Dogs sniff each other’s butts when they meet for the first time.
 They have this cool thing called the Jacobson’s organ, which allows them to bypass that dog doo smell and absorb much more important information like their gender, health status, age, and diet.
-This information is good to know – especially if one is meeting a militant vegan dog and doesn’t want to offend by offering to share a pig’s ear or rawhide bone.
+This information is good to know – especially if one meets a militant vegan dog and doesn’t want to offend by offering to share a pig’s ear or rawhide bone.
 Dogs can also get a whiff of the other’s mood, which apparently cannot be determined by observing tail-wagging tempo.
 One should never assume in the dog-dom.

 You would never say, “So tell me about that thing you hate where you spend most of your waking hours.”
 (If you worded it that way, you might make some friends.)
 I wouldn’t try that approach with physical therapists; they supposedly love their jobs.
 But give it a go at a conference of dentists, attorneys, restaurant, or customer service workers.
 They might appreciate your dark sense of humor.

 For the rest of you, try “Stellar meeting you (person I will try to connect with).
 What do you wish you did for a living?”
 I have taken this approach with groups of people sitting at stuffy awards banquets and rubber-chicken-conference-luncheons, and the conversations immediately turned from stale to special.
 Try it.
 Just ensure they are not sitting next to their boss – (and if they are, ask the boss for their answer first.)
 I promise you will see their faces light up as they enthusiastically tell you they wished they worked on antique cars, wrote a sitcom, or became a chef.

 And when someone asks you what you do for a living, try responding with something ridiculous.
 I loved telling people I was a panda breeder for many years.
 Not only did it take the conversation in an interesting direction, but I immediately learned a lot about them by their reactions.
 Examples: